 As data leaks continue to hit the headlines and make breaking news stories, it certainly makes us all question the safety and security of social media platforms.

-Perhaps it time to reconsider what social media you use or delete your Facebook account for good.
+Perhaps it’s time to reconsider which social media platforms you use or delete your Facebook account for good.